Omega Phi Alpha Executive and Leadership Team

 Leadership Overview

-Omega Phi Alpha has 7 executives leading key functions including strategy, national operations, chapter management, and class leadership.
+Omega Phi Alpha has 7 executives leading key functions including national leadership, chapter leadership, and class leadership.

-Driven by lifelong sisterhood, Omega Phi Alpha fosters friendship, leadership, and service, impacting communities through thousands of volunteer hours annually and preparing members for future leadership roles.
+Driven by lifelong sisterhood, Omega Phi Alpha fosters friendship, leadership, and service, empowering members through extensive community volunteerism and leadership development across the United States.

 Leadership Roles at Omega Phi Alpha